cchandurkar/rasterizeElement.js/README.md

 # rasterizeElement.js
-Expands the functionality of [rasterizeHTML.js](https://github.com/cburgmer/rasterizeHTML.js) to rasterize any specific element from DOM.
-Supports rasterization of SVG and Canvas.
+Expands the functionality of [rasterizeHTML.js](https://github.com/cchandurkar/rasterizeElement.js/blob/master) to rasterize the contents of specified element.